 The flavors will continue to develop and get more complex over time.

 This should keep up to 6 months in the fridge ( probably even longer).

 If you need more water to cover or fill the jar, use 1 teaspoons salt per cup of warm water.

-You could easily half this recipe or use two quart sized jars.
+You could easily halve this recipe or use two quart sized jars.